Vet of the Year award 2000, Animal Health Trust

 In 2003 he completed an 18-month diploma in Ultrasonography.

-Richard has been a practicing buddhist for over 40 years and is also a senior teacher within Shambhala Buddhism.
+Richard has been a practicing buddhist for over 40 years.
 The buddhist principle of compassion and respect for all beings is a central inspiration to his work as a veterinary surgeon.
 The Buddha’s teachings on interdependence clearly show that our dear pets’ health and happiness depend on happy homes.
 The basis of this is a good and sane society, based on care and stewardship of the environment and our planet.

 In 1982 Richard held the position of Co-Director of the Sydney Wilderness Society, and his love of nature had led him to take an active role in preventing the destruction of some pristine rainforests.
 His campaigns received world coverage, which resulted in the Australian government having to resign and part of South West Tasmania becoming a UNESCO World Heritage region.

 In 2015 Richard and Denise dedicated their passion for nature and founded a Gondwana rainforest regeneration project in Natural Bridge, Queensland, Australia.

 Richard is father of twin boys and lives with his wife and two dogs, Pebbles and Nina, in Tooting.